SankalpKadam/koachcodingchallenge/README.md

 ### My thoughts behind the design

-_Assumptions_ and how they align with my design
+_Assumptions_ and how they align with my design.
 1.
     - The post can contain futher details like media, larger text, so it would be better to have a list to display a short version of it and then clicking on it can show the full version in a new page.
     - Hence, I decided to implement a accordion like component for the user activities.